Chief Consultant/Sole Proprietor: Dr. Ola Grimsby

 Ola Grimsby has received numerous national and international awards and he has published books and articles in several languages.

-Dr. Kring graduated from physical therapy school in 1997.
-Finished a three-year residency culminating in the Doctorate of Manual Therapy (DMT) followed by a Fellowship in Orthopaedic Manual Therapy (FAAOMPT) from the Ola Grimsby Institute.
-Dr. Kring received his PhD in 2008 with emphasis in neurophysiology and dissertation titled “The Role of Central Sensitization in the Manifestation of the Facilitated Segment”.
-Serves as the Director of Clinical Research and Clinical Manager in Rehabilitation and Sports Therapy at the Cleveland Clinic in Cleveland, OH.
-Dr. Kring is the Chief Operations Officer for the Ola Grimsby Institute, responsible for all legal and standards of operations for the Ola Grimsby Institute.
-Currently active in research, authorship, as well as teaching residencies, fellowships and post doctoral candidates throughout the US and Internationally.
-Frequent lecturer at local, State and National levels.
-Clinical Interests include: All aspects of Manual Therapy, specific exercise prescription, neurophysiology, education, and the impact of basic science research on clinical treatment.
+Dr. Kring graduated from Cleveland State University Physical Therapy School in 1997.
+Finished a three-year residency followed by a Fellowship in Orthopaedic Manual Therapy (FAAOMPT) from the Ola Grimsby Institute.
+Received his PhD in 2008 with emphasis in neurophysiology and dissertation titled “The Role of Central Sensitization in the Manifestation of the Facilitated Segment”.
+Dr. Kring currently serves as the Director of Clinical Research and Clinical Manager in Rehabilitation and Sports Therapy at the Cleveland Clinic in Cleveland, OH.
+He is the Chief Executive Officer of the Ola Grimsby Institute, an international consortium for Orthopaedic Manual Therapy Post Professional education with programs in North America, Europe, and Asia.
+Dr. Kring is the Executive Director of the International Accrediting Commission for Post-Professional Physical Therapy Programs (IACPPPTP), working closely with the Council for Higher Education Accreditation (CHEA) in Washington DC.
+With his roles as Director of Research for both the Cleveland Clinic and the OGI, he has many active studies primarily emphasizing cervical cranial responses to trauma.
+He is currently active in research, authorship, as well as teaching residencies, fellowships and post-doctoral candidates throughout the US and Internationally.
+Dr. Kring is a frequent lecturer at State, National, and International levels.
+Clinical Interests include: All aspects of Manual Therapy, specific exercise prescription, cervical-ocular-cranial manifestations of Whiplash Associated Disorders and concussion, neurophysiology, education, regional interdependencies, and the impact of basic science research on clinical treatment.